Usage

 2. Denoise & Distill

-Sessions are denoised (tool-call plumbing stripped, bulk I/O truncated — no LLM, no value judgments) then sent to POST /distill.
+Captured sessions are denoised (tool-call plumbing stripped, bulk I/O truncated — no LLM, no value judgments) then sent to POST /distill.
 The server runs LLM distillation to extract memories — lessons learned, decisions made, mistakes to avoid, and context worth remembering.
 Lessons are extracted from both successes and failures.
+Decisions are held to a strict contract: only a choice you explicitly made or confirmed is stored as a decision — an AI proposal you did not act on is stored as experience, framed as the proposal it was, so recall never presents a suggestion as your decision.
+A substance gate drops content-free fragments (empty section stubs, template placeholders, metadata-only lines) before they enter the store; every dropped fragment is logged as a durable audit trail.
 The raw session text is discarded after distillation.

 - Score — importance scoring based on relevance and frequency